 Glaze

-- 2 tbsp butter
+- 2 tablespoon butter

-- 3 tbsp pure Maple Syrup
+- 3 tablespoon pure Maple Syrup (or brown sugar)

-- 2 tbsp balsamic vinegar
+- 2 tablespoon balsamic vinegar

-- 1 tsp minced garlic (1 clove)
+- 1 teaspoon minced garlic (1 clove)

 Instructions

-- SOAK THE PLANK: Soak a plank in water for 10 minutes for a 1/4 inch plank (or 30-60 minutes for 1/2 inch plank).
+- SOAK THE PLANK: Soak a plank in cold water for 10 minutes for a 1/4 inch plank (or 30-60 minutes for 1/2 inch plank).
 I use a thin plank and just toss it out when I'm done.
 Cedar planks are great for salmon as they provide a gentle smoky taste.

 - HEAT THE GRILL TO HIGH.

-Notes
+Recipe Notes

 - Make Ahead: The glaze can be made a day or two ahead.
 Or, the full recipe can be made a couple of hours ahead and served at room temperature.
 It's even delicious cold.